ravipixxel/Test/NVMe_memos/NVMe_Memo1_SSD_Overview.md

 https://www.storagereview.com/review/samsung-990-pro-ssd-review-2tb
 <img width="850" height="401" alt="image" src="https://github.com/user-attachments/assets/36d1732c-51a4-40d1-9c20-836a56c14de7" />

+---

+The StorageReview sequential write benchmarks above illustrate the consumer SSD cache wall.
+In the 970 EVO Plus graph, write latency stays low during the initial SLC cache burst phase while throughput climbs quickly.
+Once the 42 GB TurboWrite cache fills, throughput stabilizes at the native TLC write speed.
+Both the 1TB and 2TB variants of the 970 EVO Plus converge to approximately the same post-cache sustained throughput of **~1.45 GB/s** with latency settling around **~750 μs**.
+The 990 Pro 2TB shows the same cache-to-sustained transition pattern but at significantly higher post-cache performance, sustaining **~2.25 GB/s**.

+For our continuous satellite sensor recording workload, the SLC cache exhausts within seconds.
+The vast majority of capture time is spent at post-cache sustained TLC write speed: **~1.45 GB/s** for the 970 EVO Plus, and **~2.25 GB/s** for the 990 Pro 2TB.

+Enterprise/datacenter SSDs do not exhibit this behavior.
+Their sequential write speeds in the datasheets below are the actual sustained speeds from first byte to last — no cache burst, no latency spike, no speed drop.
+What you see in the spec sheet is what you get continuously.

+---
 ### Enterprise/Datacenter SSD Examples

 Form factors: U.2, U.3, some M.2 (but maybe longer)